gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 ## Context

 We are using currently using Gadgetron on five MRI scanners at two imaging neuroscience centres.
 The typical activity at the centres involves multiple subject studies (e.g. 20 participants) extending over a period of weeks to months per study.
 Image reconstruction must be performed in real time at the scanner unless huge volumes of raw k-space data are to be accrued, which is only rarely sensible for our neuroscience applications.
 Several, different, ongoing studies share the same scanners so we need robust separation of applications.
 For smooth practical operation and for scientific reproducibility a robust, portable and tracable environment is necesary.
 Docker containers provide a standard environment and isolation between ongoing sequence and reconstruction development and "production" studies.
-Git repositories on Github serve for tracability.
+Git repositories on Github serve for traceability.

 ## Overview